run-ai/docs/workloads-in-runai/workload-types.md

     Workspaces are often lighter on resources compared to the training phase, but they still require significant computational power for data processing, analysis, and model iteration.

     Hence, the default for the Run:ai workspaces considerations is to allow scheduling those workloads without the ability to preempt them once the resources were allocated.
-However, this non-preemptable state doesn’t allow to utilize more resources outside of the project’s deserved quota.
+However, this non-preemptible state doesn’t allow to utilize more resources outside of the project’s deserved quota.

-See [Running workspaces](../../../Researcher/workloads/workspaces/workspace-v2.md) to learn more about how to submit a workspace via the Run:ai platform.
-For quick starts, see [Running Jupyter Notebook using workspaces](../../../Researcher/workloads/workspaces/quickstart-jupyter.md).
+See [Running workspaces](../experiment-using-workspaces/workspace-v2.md) to learn more about how to submit a workspace via the Run:ai platform.
+For quick starts, see [Running Jupyter Notebook using workspaces](../experiment-using-workspaces/quickstart-jupyter.md).

 ## Training: scaling resources for model development